 Opioid vs Opiate

-Generally, media commentators has turned away from differentiating between opiate and opioids.
-Often you will here the term opioid for both natural or synthetic (or semi-synthetic) substances that work on the main opioid receptor systems (there are three – mu, kappa, delta).
+Generally, media commentators have turned away from differentiating between opiate and opioids.
+Often you will hear the term opioid for both natural or synthetic (or semi-synthetic) substances that work on the main opioid receptor systems (there are three — mu, kappa, delta).
 If the term opiate is used it commonly means the naturally occurring substances within the opioid class.
+Healthcare professionals typically use precise terminology, distinguishing between opiates and opioids when discussing specific medical treatments or research.

 What Does Morphine Look Like?